erosespinola/getting-cleaning-data-project/README.md

 `CodeBook.md` describes the variables, data, and work performed to clean up the data.

-`run_analysis.R` contains the script to perform the following 5 steps:
+`run_analysis.R` contains the script that performs the following 5 steps:
 - Merges the training and the test sets to create one data set.
 - Extracts only the measurements on the mean and standard deviation for each measurement.
 - Uses descriptive activity names to name the activities in the data set